 How profitable a bank is has an effect on its safety and soundness.
-A bank can retain its earnings, increasing its capital cushion, or use them to address problematic loans, potentially making the bank better able to withstand financial shocks.
+A bank can retain its earnings, giving a boost to its capital cushion, or use them to deal with problematic loans, potentially making the bank more resilient in tough times.
 Obviously, banks that are losing money are less able to do those things.

-Return on equity, calculated by dividing net income (essentially, profit) by total equity, is one widely used measure of a bank's earnings.
-Peoples Savings Bank's most recent annualized quarterly return on equity was 4.81 percent, below the national average of 8.10 percent.
+Return on equity, calculated by dividing net income (essentially, profit) by the total amount of equity, is one important way to measure a bank's earnings.
+The most recent annualized quarterly return on equity for Peoples Savings Bank was 19.02 percent, above the national average of 8.10 percent.

-For the twelve months ended December 31, 2017, the bank reported net income of $426,000 on total equity of $8.8 million.
-The bank had an annualized return on average assets, or ROA, of 0.45 percent, below the 1 percent deemed satisfactory in accordance with industry standards and below the average for U.S. banks of 1.00 percent.
+For the twelve months ended December 31, 2017, the bank reported net income of $1.4 million on total equity of $7.5 million.
+The bank experienced an annualized return on average assets, or ROA, of 1.95 percent, above the 1 percent deemed satisfactory in accordance with industry standards, and above the average for U.S. banks of 1.00 percent.